igorksk/igorksk/README.md

 ### 🧩 Full Stack

 - [Search App](https://github.com/igorksk/SearchApp)
-  *Modern Search App: React + TS UI, Axios API Calls, ASP.NET Core Minimal API, Swagger Docs, AutoMapper, Debounced Search, Dockerized for Deployment.*
+  *Modern Search App previously packaged as a Dockerized monorepo.
+Now maintained as two separate repositories hosted on Azure: a React + TypeScript frontend and an ASP.NET Core Minimal API backend.
+This repository contains the older Docker version, which is no longer updated.*

 - [Customers App](https://github.com/igorksk/CustomersApp)
-  *Full-stack application for managing customer data, built with ASP.NET Core 8 (backend) and React/TypeScript/Ant Design (frontend).
-Deployed using Docker.*
+  *Full-stack customer management application originally built as a Dockerized solution.
+Currently maintained as separate Azure-hosted frontend and backend repositories (React/TypeScript/Ant Design frontend and ASP.NET Core 8 backend).
+This repository is archived and no longer updated.*

 - [Hotel Booking App](https://github.com/igorksk/HotelBookingApp)
   *Hotel booking app built with ASP.NET Core (backend) and React + TypeScript (frontend).
 Uses an in-memory database for quick testing and Docker for easy deployment.*